TheOdinProject/curriculum/ruby/ruby.md

 * `||` (the pipe symbol, usually on the same key as the backslash) aka `or`, meaning that if EITHER of the two sides is true, the expression is true (else false)
 * `!` aka `not`, which reverses the expression from true to false or false to true

 "In the wild" you'll probably see some complex or odd looking `if` statements.
-The trick is to start breaking everything that looks like a conditional piece into what is evaluates to... either `true` or `false`.
-So what do you evaluate first?
+The trick is to start breaking everything that looks like a conditional piece into what is evaluates to... either `true` or `false`  So what do you evaluate first?
 Ruby logical expressions use a similar order of operations to normal math: left to right unless there are parentheses.

     > ( false || true ) && !(true && true )
     => false